longhorn/longhorn/docs/upgrade.md

 ## Install Longhorn v0.3

 ### Installed with Longhorn App v0.1 in Rancher 2.x
-For Rancher users who are running Longhorn v0.1, *Do not click the upgrade button.*
+For Rancher users who are running Longhorn v0.1, **do not click the upgrade button in the Rancher App.**

 1. Delete the Longhorn App from `Catalog Apps` screen in Rancher UI.
-Launch Longhorn App template version `0.3-rc4`.
+2. Launch Longhorn App template version `0.3.0`.
-2. Restore Longhorn System.
-This step is only required for Rancher users running Longhorn App `v0.1`.
+3. Restore Longhorn System data.
+This step is required for Rancher users running Longhorn App `v0.1`.
-Don't change the NAMESPACE variable below.
-Longhorn system will be installed in the `longhorn-system` namespace.
+Don't change the NAMESPACE variable below, since the newly installed Longhorn system will be installed in the `longhorn-system` namespace.

 ```
 NAMESPACE=longhorn-system